What is a residential aged care service manager?

 • At family meetings or catch-ups about how things are going.

-In short, the Service Manager is not just working in the background; they’re a key, approachable contact for residents and families, helping make sure the home feels safe, connected and well led.
+In short, the service manager is not just working in the background; they’re a key, approachable contact for residents and families, helping make sure the home feels safe, connected and well led.

 Other articles you may be interested in

-What is a Home Care CHSP Coordinator?
+What is a scheduler?

-9 min read
+5 min read

 Information included in this article is correct at time of publishing.
 The advice provided on this website is general advice only.
 It has been prepared without taking into account your objectives, financial situation or needs.
 Before acting on this advice, you should consider the appropriateness of the advice, having regard to your own objectives, financial situation and needs.
 If any products are detailed on this website, you should obtain a product disclosure statement relating to the products and consider its contents before making any decisions.
 Where quoted, past performance is not indicative of future performance.